dougrosman/cvml-saic/docs/syllabus.md

 Students will engage in individual in-lab and home assignments, class presentations, lectures, discussions, assigned readings, group and individual projects and desk critiques.
 Visiting artists / faculty may enhance the experience and offer additional perspectives.

 ### Class Structure (Typical)
-9:00 - 9:30 : Look at new artists, catch up on the week’s CV/ML headlines.
+9:00 - 9:30 : Look at new artists, catch up on the week’s CV/ML headlines.<br>
-9:30 - 10:15 : Lecture Part 1.
+9:30 - 10:15 : Lecture Part 1.<br>
-10:15 - 10:30 : Break
+10:15 - 10:30 : Break<br>

-10:30 - 12:00 : Lecture Part 2.
+10:30 - 12:00 : Lecture Part 2.<br>

-12:00 - 01:00 : Lunch
+12:00 - 01:00 : Lunch<br>
-01:00 - 02:30 : Hands-on Workshop.
+01:00 - 02:30 : Hands-on Workshop.<br>
-02:30 - 02:45 : Break
+02:30 - 02:45 : Break<br>
-02:45 - 04:00 : Open Studio (Homework, Projects, Discussion, etc).
+02:45 - 04:00 : Open Studio (Homework, Projects, Discussion, etc).<br>

-Assignments
+### Assignments
-The first 66% of the course will be built on well-constrained code-based assignments.
+The first 10 weeks of the course will be built on well-constrained code-based assignments.
 These assignments have clear goals and are intended to build confidence and code competency.
-The last 34% of the course is focused on integrating these techniques, technologies and critical discussions with your existing creative / research practice.
-The final project will be part of an exhibition.
+The last 5 weeks of the course are focused on integrating these techniques, technologies and critical discussions with your existing creative / research practice.

-Creative Coding Tools
+### Creative Coding Tools
-We will be doing most of our work in C++ with openFrameworks.
-Most modern computer vision and machine learning tools are built with C++ at their core.
-That said, many online examples use Python to interact with the same code.
-We will primarily focus on well- documented libraries that well-documented and easily compatible with openFrameworks (e.g. OpenCV and dlib).
+We will be doing most of our work with __P5.js__ on the web, with potential for some Processing and C++/openFrameworks.
+While many modern computer vision and machine learning tools are built with C++ at their core, many powerful creative tools have become available that allow web-based applications to utilize computer vision and machine learning techniques.

+* <a href="https://p5js.org/" target="blank">P5.js</a>
+* <a href="https://ml5js.org/" target="blank">ml5.js</a>
+* <a href="https://processing.org/" target="blank">Processing</a>
+* <a href="https://openframeworks.cc/" target="blank">openFrameworks</a>
+* <a href="http://www.wekinator.org/" target="blank">Wekinator</a>
+* <a href="https://runwayml.com/" target="blank">RunwayML</a>
+* <a href="https://teachablemachine.withgoogle.com/" target="blank">Teachable Machine</a>

+Open source tools available online use a variety of coding languages and frameworks.
+Students are encouraged to find tools outside of what is introduced in class when composing final projects.

-Class Text(s)
+### Class Text(s)
 There is no single class text, though there are several online books (and available for purchase) that we’ll reference on occasion. openFrameworks ofBook